StrangeBeeCorp/cloud-distrib-resources/azure.terraform_0.12/ug-secops-vnet/README.md

 - The Azure account and subscription must already exist, along with the target resource group
 - The public DNS zone to register the Application Gateway
 - The service principal to build the environment (e.g *app-name*) with **Owner** Azure Role on the subscription
-- The keyvault and associated certificate for the https listener
+- The keyvault and associated certificate for the https listeners

 You must provide the information for these resources before creating the vnet (populate the Terraform variables with the associated values).